zalenix/portaldocs/portal-sdk/generated/top-extensions-sideloading.md

 * * *

+<a name="sideloading-an-extension-best-practices-onebox-stb-is-not-available"></a>
 ### Onebox-stb is not available

 Onebox-stb has been deprecated.
 Please do not use it.
 Instead, migrate extensions to sideloading.
 For help on migration, send an email to  <a href="mailto:ibiza-onboarding@microsoft.com?subject=Help on Migration">ibiza-onboarding@microsoft.com</a>.

 * * *

+<a name="sideloading-an-extension-frequently-asked-questions"></a>
 ## Frequently asked questions

+***Where are the FAQ's for normal debugging?***

+The FAQs for debugging extensions is located at [portalfx-extensions-faq-debugging.md](portalfx-extensions-faq-debugging.md).

+* * *

+<a name="sideloading-an-extension-frequently-asked-questions-sandboxed-iframe-security"></a>
+### Sandboxed iframe security

+*** I get an error 'Security of a sandboxed iframe is potentially compromised by allowing script and same origin access'.
+How do I fix this? ***

+You need to allow the Azure Portal to frame your extension URL.
+For more information, [click here](portalfx-creating-extensions.md).

+* * *

+<a name="sideloading-an-extension-frequently-asked-questions-extension-will-not-sideload"></a>
 ### Extension will not sideload

 *** My Extension fails to side load and I get an ERR_INSECURE_RESPONSE in the browser console ***